Do you keep a gratitude journal?

 - what you can focus on.

 For example, when you examine your gratitude journal closely, you will discover some of the things appear very frequently on your list.
 These are things that are truly important to you.

 For the past year, the thing that appears the most in my journal is inner peace and harmony.
 After my incident of depression, this is one area that I pay the most attention to and I never take inner peace for granted ever again.

 Harness The Power of Gratitude

 You can easily harness the power of gratitude by keeping a gratitude journal.
 Schedule a time during the day, preferably at the start of the day or before you go to bed.
-Just write three things you are grateful and make it a daily habit.
+Just write three things you are grateful for and make it a daily habit.
 At the end of a year, you will be amazed by how much gratitude you have accumulated.

-Next week, I will share the list of things I am grateful for over the past one year.
+Next week, I will share the list of things I am grateful for over the past year.

 Featured Photo Credit: Chapter Two / Edward Peters